This a non-exhaustive list of terms relevant to digital connectivity.

 MNO - Mobile network operator

-Mobile broadband is the name used to describe various types of wireless high-speed internet access through a portable modem, telephone or other device.
+Mobile digital connectivity is the name used to describe various types of wireless high-speed internet access through a portable modem, telephone or other device.
 Various network standards may be used, such as WiMAX, UMTS/HSPA, EV-DO and some portable satellite-based systems.

 MSS ‑ Mobile satellite services